All Episodes

 If you weren't able to get through on the phone lines and tons of you weren't, do me a favor, send me an email over at the website.

-Thank you so much, and please do me a favor, sit down with your kids, tell them about the Thanksgiving proclamation from Washington, about what this this day tomorrow really is all about.
+And please do me a favor, sit down with your kids, tell them about the Thanksgiving proclamation from Washington, about what this day tomorrow really is all about.

 Have a great one.